Places > Theodore Roosevelt Presidential Library

 • SITES v2 Platinum

-Achieving these ambitious goals requires strict oversight.
+Achieving these goals requires strict oversight.
 Sustainability reviews are required for all components.
 Materials like compost and landscape rock are required to be sourced locally, and nothing naturally occurring on the site may be removed.

 Smart irrigation